langheran/macOS-AltTab/README.md

-# macOS Alt-Tab mimic <!-- omit in toc -->
+# macOS Command+Tab mimic <!-- omit in toc -->

-Windows promotes _multitasking distraction_ by putting all windows on the same Alt-Tab list.
+Windows promotes _multitasking distraction_ by putting all windows on the same Alt+Tab list.
 Conversely, macOS only lets you to change application.
-With this application you will be able to overcome Windows distraction by mimicking macOS Alt-Tab behaviour on Windows.
+With this application you will be able to overcome Windows distraction by mimicking macOS Command+Tab behavior on Windows.

 - [Demo](#demo)
 - [Key Shortcuts](#key-shortcuts)